 - President William Henry Harrison

 The best means of prevention are handwashing and covering the nose and mouth while sneezing or coughing.
 Vaccines also are available.

-Have you ever had pneumonia?
+Have you known anyone who died of pneumonia?
 Leave a comment below.